Preventative Medicine

 Let’s start the discussion today about how to keep you healthy!

 If you believe you are overdue for a Breast screening examination please contact us.
-The screening letters are sent to women ages 50-74 every 2 years for women at average risk for Breast Cancer.
+The screening letters are sent to women ages 40-74 every 2 years for women at average risk for Breast Cancer.
 If you are aged 30-69 and are at high risk for getting breast cancer, based on personal or family history, please discuss this concern with your doctor.
 You may be eligible for the High Risk OBSP (Ontario Breast Screening Program).
-For breast screening you can also contact an Ontario Breast Screening Program site directly to schedule a time to be tested.
+For breast screening you can also contact an Ontario Breast Screening Program site directly at 1-800-668-9304 to schedule a time to be tested.
 For a complete list of sites, click here.
 For more information go to Cancer Care Ontario Screening for Breast Cancer

 Immunizations

 .Immunizations for grade 7/8 students (meningitis A,C, Y & W135, Hepatitis B and Gardasil = HPV) are available if pre-ordered by our office from Public Health.
-Please let us know if your child falls into this category. https://www.toronto.ca/wp-content/uploads/2020/10/988c-tph-gr-7-8-student-immunization-30-Oct-2020.pdf
+Please let us know if your child falls into this category. https://www.toronto.ca/wp-content/uploads/2020/10/988c-tph-gr-7-8-student-immunization-30-Oct-2020.pdf Also please enter any vaccines that your child receives outside of our offices and by us here: https://tph.icon.ehealthontario.ca/#!/welcome

 Bone Density Tests